SamuelEarl/fanny-pack-ui-old/src/routes/components/checkbox.svelte.md

   import { Checkbox, CheckboxGroup } from "/src/lib";

   let pto = false;
-  let ptoLabel = "Are you taking PTO today?";
+  let ptoLabel = "Would you like fries with that?";

   let toppingOptions = ["pepperoni", "bacon", "sausage", "olives", "green peppers"];
   let selectedToppings = [];